AM311/Cybersecurity_Report/home.md

 This laboratory tries to give an overview of the steps that might be performed by an attacker in a common organization running **Windows Active Directory** in order to take control of an high-privilege account.

-The main characteristics of the hypotized scenario are the following:
+The main characteristics of the hypotetical scenario are the following:

+ - The organization IT services are based on a Windows Active Directory Domain Service,

 STRUTTURA GENERALE